The Active Children Excel (ACE) Project

 Did you know...

 Underserved communities often lack access to affordable and/or effective after-school programs for children, creating an achievement gap that sustains the cycle of poverty?
 This is where our story begins!
 The ACE Project was established to provide kids with an opportunity to do what they do best: be kids!
 We started by launching a tennis camp for students attending Washington Elementary School in Riverdale, IL.
 The kids' enthusiasm was reason enough to expand our program model to include homework assistance, nutritional support, academic enrichment, and social-emotional skill building.
-Now, we offer tennis-focused after-school programs for students at Lincoln Elementary School and Roosevelt Elementary School in Dolton, IL and Calvin Rodwell, Matthew Henson, and Pitts-Ashburton Elementary School in Baltimore, MD.
-Our goal is to offer our full program model at all these schools.
+Now, we offer tennis-focused after-school programs for students attending elementary schools in Riverdale/Dolton, IL and Baltimore, MD.
+Our goal is to offer our full program model at all our partner schools.